AkLeyth/app_cours_Shiny/README.md

 # app_cours_Shiny
-R shiny application allowing to see some financial actions.
+R shiny application allowing to see some financial stocks.

 To run the application on R: